Which LinkedIn Plan is Suitable for a Recruiter? (2026 Guide)

 • Notes and tags for candidate management

-Best for: Independent recruiters or small agencies with moderate hiring needs.
+Best for: Independent recruiters or small agencies with moderate hiring needs (typically fewer than 10 roles per year).

 One independent recruiter shared: "If you're not proactively reaching out to candidates that you think are a good fit for your roles, I'm not sure what value add there is."
 Recruiter Lite provides the tools needed for this proactive outreach without the hefty price tag of the full Recruiter plan.